GaryClarke/go-bytes/zero-values/README.md

 ## Coming Up

-Next, we’ll explore **nil** — how Go represents “no value” for pointers, slices, maps, and interfaces.
+Next, we'll explore **nil**, how Go represents "no value" for pointers, slices, maps, and interfaces.

 ---